AhmadHoghooghi/ahmadhoghooghi/data-engineering/spark/qa-with-ai/00-Questions.md

-- [x] #q one of methods does support windowing and watermarking? ✅ 2025-08-14
+- [x]  one of methods does support windowing and watermarking? ✅ 2025-08-14

-- [ ] #q is options for custom aggregations?
+- [ ]  is options for custom aggregations?

 - [ ] what is role of reduce functions? where in the general big picture they fit? compare theire functions in different scenarios, batch and structured streaming, in related to working with dataframe and dataset